-When it comes to record stores I am like a kid in a candy shop.
-I love to just browse the aisles and see what gems I can stumble on.
-For me Amoeba is the perfect place to do this.
+When it comes to record stores, I am like a kid in a candy shop.
+I love just to browse the aisles and see what gems I can stumble on, and for me, Amoeba is the perfect place to do this.
 Amoeba Records has been able to do what many stores have tried unsuccessfully to do in the past, turn themselves into a Hollywood landmark.
 This is especially surprising since this is the third Amoeba Music, behind the San Fransisco and Berkeley store and has only been in existence since 2001.
-Since then it has gathered one of the largest collections of music, DVDs and records in the entire world and has got huge musicians such as Paul Mcartney to stop by for surprise shows.
-Amoeba is truly a Hollywood Experience.
+Since then, it has gathered one of the largest collections of music, DVDs, and records in the entire world and has had huge musicians such as Paul McCartney stop by for surprise shows.
+Amoeba is genuinely a Hollywood Experience.

 Clearly the reason to go to Amoeba records is the music.
 Their selection of records and CDs is second to none.
-Their music is broken into different styles throughout the store and they have at least 15 full aisles of both new records and dollar classics, where you never know what you will find.
-When I was there I picked up classic records from Steve Martin, Chicago, Kansas and Steve Miller Band all for as dollar each.
+Their music is broken into different styles throughout the store, and they have at least 15 full aisles of both new records and dollar classics, where you never know what you will find.
+When I was there, I picked up classic albums from Steve Martin, Chicago, Kansas, and Steve Miller Band all for a dollar each.
 You can spend hours in this area alone.
-There is also a Jazz section that is huge and areas dedicated to rap, rock and world music, just to name a few.
+There is also a Jazz section that is huge and sections dedicated to rap, rock, and world music, just to name a few.

-Upstairs Amoeba features a huge section of used and new DVDs and Blu Rays.
+Upstairs, Amoeba features a considerable section of used and new DVDs and Blu Rays.
 This section gets more and more popular every time I am there, and they have a lot of memorabilia such as posters and other goodies that you would expect to see in the Hollywood location.

 One of the things many people don’t realize when they go there is that almost all of the posters on the wall can be purchased as well.
 These feature unique movie posters, band posters from shows years in the past, and even a section of rare records from huge bands like the Beatles and Elvis.
 You really never know what you will find.